 While Adella says softly to me, still weeping, “I can’t run unless you’re holding my hand”.

-She looks up at me then with large, soulful eyes, such a hungry child.
+She looks up at me then with large, soulful eyes, hungry in so many ways.
 I try to move towards her but my injured legs don’t work at all, and they feel like lead in my body.

 She slowly gets off the bed then, walks out the door, and sets out across that barren field all by herself, head held down.
 I stare out the window watching her, my heart breaking, my throat constricting.
 She is trailing so far behind the others.

 With one last effort, I manage to stumble to the door, moving in slow motion as one often does in dreams, as if with each step I bear the weight of the world.
 But at least Adella will see me and know I that I tried.
-I am trying not to leave her all alone, or behind, and this way I finally catch up to her, my pain uncompartmentalized now, as if I’ve unlocked it to let it course freely at will.
+I am trying not to leave her all alone, or behind, and this way I finally catch up to her, my pain wild and free now, as if I’ve finally unlocked it, to let it course where it will.

 And reaching out to her, grabbing her little fingers I say, “I’m so sorry Adella, forgive me Adella, I love you Adella…